 5. Write Reviews

-It’s not just enough to tell your mom or BFF you like something, let the world know.
+It’s not just enough to tell your mom or BFF you like a book, let the world know.
 Post honest reviews on Amazon or Goodreads.
-If you receive the book for free you need to mention that in your review.
+If you receive the book for free in exchange for a review, you need to mention that.

 6. Quote Them